top of page

 “My pen doesn’t ask for permission.”

-Charlie T. Savage (she/her) is a Navy veteran, New Orleans native, and founder of Charlie Bit Me Joints LLC, where she creates bold, thrilling, and humorous stories that center the Black female experience.
+Charlie T. Savage (she/her) is a Navy veteran, New Orleans native, and founder of Charlie Bit Me Joints LLC, where she creates bold, thrilling, and humorous content that center the experience of culture.
 Unapologetically.

 “I am deliberate and afraid of nothing.” — Audre Lorde